linuxfrorg/linuxfr.org/README.md

   so all you change in your local dir are taken in account immediatelyin the container
 - `docker ps` should list the container if it's launched
 - `docker stop linuxfr` stops the container
-- `docker run linuxf` restarts the container if it was stopped
+- `docker start linuxfr` restarts the container if it was stopped
 - `docker rm linuxfr` will erase a container so you can relaunch a fresh one from the image
 - `docker images` lists the docker images you can launch
 - the docker.sh script also puts a linuxfr.dev somain resolution to the container ip for ease of use